cschreib/kmos-scripts/README.md

 ## Introduction

 This guide will give you the simplest possible reduction, using the default behavior of the pipeline.
 It uses esorex, not the reflex GUI.
 So you do the reduction one step and a time, and you have the opportunity to inspect the data and understand what is going on.
-Also, at any stage you can change the parameters, or apply custom steps of your own.
-For example, you can improve the sky subtraction of each OB by median-subtracting the IFUs at each wavelengths (if you only care about line detections, and less about the actual fluxes), or re-calibrate the positional shifts of the dithering patterns and individual OBs by measuring the position of helper stars, and apply those shifts to the final reconstructed cubes.
-This is not covered here, there is too much already ;)
+Also, at any stage you can change the parameters, or apply custom steps of your own: the last sections describe some improvements over the standard reduction.

 Now are you prepared to loose a full day or more?
 Then let's go.